bu-bioinfo-comp-workshops/bu-bioinfo-comp-workshops.github.io/workshops/workshop_3/workshop_3_instructions.md

 - Submitting Snakemake jobs to a compute cluster
 - Prompt engineering and iterative debugging with LLMs

-## Workshop Structure
+# Workshop Structure
 1. **Setup:** Clone your workshop repository from GitHub Classroom, set up your environment, and review your previous scripts.
 2. **Workflow Design:** Use LLMs to help you design a Snakemake workflow for your analysis pipeline.
 3. **Implementation:** Prompt the LLM to help you write Snakemake rules for each analysis step (download, analysis, reporting).
 4. **Cluster Execution:** Use LLMs to help you generate and debug cluster job submission for Snakemake workflows.
 5. **Reporting:** Summarize your workflow and findings in a short markdown report.
 All files should be tracked in git and pushed to GitHub Classroom.

-## Sample Initial Prompt
+# Sample Initial Prompt
 ```
-I need to refactor my genome analysis scripts into a Snakemake workflow that downloads an ancient genome FASTA file, computes sequence statistics, and summarizes the results.
-Please generate a Snakefile and example rule for running the analysis on a compute cluster.
+I need to refactor my genome analysis scripts into a Snakemake workflow that
+downloads an ancient genome FASTA file, computes sequence statistics, and
+summarizes the results.
+Please generate a Snakefile and example rule for running
+the analysis on a compute cluster.
 ```

+# Clone the github classroom repository
+Clone the github classroom repository and open your VSCode session within the repo.

+Try and accomplish the following milestones working directly in the repo you create.

+# Milestones

+## Milestone 1

+*Topics and Concepts*
+- Snakemake workflow design
+- Python script and qsub script
+- Conda environments - YML files

+*Tasks*
+- Refactor your scripts into a Snakemake workflow
+- Generate a Snakefile and example rule for running the analysis on a compute cluster

-## Deliverables
+# Deliverables
 By the end of this workshop, you will have created the following artifacts:

 1. **Snakemake Workflow Files**